MicrosoftDocs/CommunityToolkit/docs/maui/views/Popup.md

 </ContentView>
 ```

-The default values for `HorizontalOptions` and `VerticalOptions` will result in the `Popup` filling the page that it overlays.
-The example sets both properties to `Center` to allow the popup size to be determined by the size of its contents.
+The default values for `HorizontalOptions` and `VerticalOptions` will result in the `Popup` being displayed in the middle of page that it overlays.

-##### .xaml.cs
+##### XAML Code-Behind File

+The SimplePopup.xaml.cs file can be set to the following

 ```csharp
 public partial class SimplePopup : ContentView